🔼The name Lycia: Summary

 What the name Lycia may have originally meant is no longer clear, but to the Greeks it sounded like Wolf-Land.

 Note that Gaius Caesar died in Lycia, from battle wounds at age 24.
 He would have succeeded Caesar Augustus and was replaced by Tiberius.
-The later governor of Syria, Quirinius, was Gaius' rector until his death.
+The later governor of Syria, namely Quirinius, was Gaius' rector until his death.